redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/RedKiteCmsBundle/Resources/docs/add-custom-theme.md

 3. Assets required by the content are packed into a well known structure

 ## Create the FancyThemeBundle
 The very first step is to add a new bundle to your application.
-AlphaLemon does not require to place the bundle into a specific location, so you can place it everywhere.
-Let's add this new bundle to the standard **src** folder:
+AlphaLemon does not require to have the bundle placed into a specific location, so you can place it everywhere.
+Let's add this new bundle into the standard **src** folder:

     php app/console generate:bundle